- City Departments

 - Community Rating System (CRS)

 The Community Rating System (CRS) is a program managed by the Insurance Services Office (ISO) for the National Flood Insurance Program (NFIP).
 Eligible communities are awarded community-wide discounts to their flood insurance premiums for exceeding the basic provisions of NFIP participation, designed to further prevent future damages from flood events.

-City of Key West’s current rating is a Class 7.
-When you renew your Flood Insurance Policy, please check for your "Community Rating Number" stated on your policy (Number 102168).
-Should your policy indicate something other than the status/grade above and your property is within the Key West city limits, please call your insurance agent in order to correct the error.
+Currently, the City has a Class 5 rating as of October 1, 2020, with a discount of up to 25%.
+When renewing your Flood Insurance Policy, please check for your "Community Rating Number" stated on your policy; in Key West, it should read "102168."
+Should your policy indicate something other than the "Class 5" and your property is within the Key West city limits, please call your insurance agent to correct the error.

-Federal Emergency Management Agency (FEMA’s) "What-If" chart tailored for Key West, shows the discounts available for the different class ratings.
+The Federal Emergency Management Agency's (FEMA’s) "What-If" chart tailored for Key West shows the discounts available for the different class ratings.

 - Policyholders within type "AE," "AO" or "VE" flood zones will automatically receive a 25% discount off their rates (not of any accompanying policy fees).

 - Policyholders in type "X" flood zones - where flood insurance is already very inexpensive - aren't eligible for CRS discounts.

 - Some "X" zone policyholders may receive a 10% discount if they have a "Standard Rate" policy, which is more expensive than a "Preferred Rate" policy.

 Trivia Note: The only single "Class 1" rated CRS community in the nation goes to Roseville, California.